Did the Universe Really Start with a ‘Big Bang’ ?

 credibility even further.
 (The fact that the word ‘incredibly’ occurs as

-frequently as it does in most explanations of how the universe started says it
+frequently as it does in most explanations of how the universe started I think says it

 all…..)

-Another key issue is how the vast and unquantifiable amounts of matter and energy (in the form that we know it at least!) could possibly all be squeezed into a single point at the centre of the primeval universe.
+Another key issue is how the vast and unquantifiable amounts of matter and energy (in the form that we know it at least!) could possibly all be squeezed into a single point at the centre of the primeval universe, as Big Bang suggests.

-To get round this one, you would have to propose that the current universe started in a form quite different to conventional matter, where the conventional laws of Physics as we understand them simply didn’t apply.
-As yet, no one has explained how this might have happened.Where did all the matter and energy in the primeval ‘pre-big bang’ universe come from ?
+To get round this one, you would have to propose that the current universe started with its matter and energy in a form quite different to what now exists, where the conventional laws of Physics as we understand them simply didn’t apply.
+As yet, no one has explained how this radical change might have happened.Where did all the matter and energy in the primeval ‘pre-big bang’ universe actually come from ?

-increasingly tending towards a more ‘continuous cycle’ approach.
+increasingly tending towards a more plausible ‘continuous cycle’ approach.
 Although

-How does the theory propose the universe will end ?
+How does Big Bang propose the universe will end ?

 Final thoughts